Mekdes-cyber/Markdown/Tutorial Changes.md

 # 3. Query data from a particular data source

 Traverse graph to grab all data from one data source (e.g. CCLE).
 See how the graph is set up by viewing the current [schema](https://bmeg.io/explore/schema)

+>**NOTE:** gripql is the language we use to transverse the schema graph.
+[This link](https://bmeg.github.io/grip/docs/queries/operations/) contains many gripql operations that can help you.

 Here, you’ll be grabbing all the data from one data source (e.g. CCLE) found within BMEG.
 In the first line of this code block, we are creating what is essentially an empty list and naming it ``p``.
 Then within the for loop, we are searching for a vertex with the label “project”.
 In our if statement, we ask if the data project identification starts with CCLE and if it does, we bring out that data source under the name ``p``.